 Somewhere in time and movement that I can not remember, I had managed to morph my physical body to be one with my bed,

 creating as much space humanly possible between me and my bear as I woke my dad.

-She may have died that day, but she continues to live in my dreams.
+She may have died that day, but she continues to live in my dreams, my nightmares.

 Its been years since I’ve had them and yet tonight, she hunted me again.

 The beat of her breath rang in my ear, and

 her jaw clenched my heart as fear ran down my back like condensated sweat.